 We couldn’t ignore the Bosch PCM 8 S in our top ten mitre saw reviews.
-It’s great value for money, competing with many of the budget sliding models but offers the quality and accuracy we have all come to associate with Bosch power tools.
+It’s great value for money from Bosch, competing with many of the budget sliding models but offers the quality and accuracy we have all come to associate with Bosch power tools.

-Let’s start by looking at the features of Bosch PCM 8 S mitre saws.
+Let’s start by looking at the features of the Bosch PCM 8 S mitre saw.
 There are quite a few to go through and well worth learning about.

 The saw comes with two large sturdy extension supports to help manage long pieces of timber or other materials.
 Often with the sliding mitre saws you may work with wider planks which need to be kept very still and supported whilst being cut.
 These supports ensure that the material will not move at all which adds even more accuracy to the cut.